PedroJSilva2001/PedroJSilva2001/README.md

 📚 Currently taking my MSc in Informatics and Computing Engineering [@FEUP](https://sigarra.up.pt/feup/pt/web_page.inicial) <br /> <br />
 🐶 I **love dogs** and I recently adopted one (her name is Lira).
 I want to have a Pitbull, a Rotweiller, a Dobermann and a Cane Corso in the future. <br /><br />
-🧒 I'm currently volunteering in a studying and activity center where I help children to study and play with them <br/><br />
+🧒 I'm currently **volunteering** in a studying and activity center where I help children to study and play with them <br/><br />
 🏋️‍♂️ I **love fitness** and going to the gym.<br/><br />
 🎥 I'm a **movie connoisseur**. <br/><br />
 👀 My main Compsci interests are:
 - 🌐📳☁️ Distributed Systems
-- 💻🛠👩‍💻 Systems Design and Implementation
+- 💻🛠👩‍💻 Systems/Software Systems Architecture and Design
 - 🗃️🌍📃 Information Systems
+- 🔐🛡️💳 Information Security

 <br />
 <br />